o3de/o3de.org/content/docs/user-guide/testing/test-suites/_index.md

 ### Periodic Test Suite

-Comprises of sets of non-functional tests that do not gate mainline submissions but provide general health checks on the overall product as well as each system.
-The types of tests are:
+Comprises of tests that do not gate mainline submissions but provide general health checks on the overall product as well as each system.

-* Performance tests
-* Stress tests
-* Load tests

 Current functional tests that are already automated will for now stay in Periodic Test Suite.
 This is subject to change as we are actively working to move Functional tests that should really be in Main Suite and gate submissions.
 The long term goal is to only write gating Functional tests and save on automation cycles.